Hawaii Travel Requirements

 - Travelers will be able to upload their negative test result when they complete their travel and health forms on the Safe Travels digital system: travel.hawaii.gov

-- Effective beginning Tuesday, November 24th, travelers wishing to bypass the 14-day mandatory quarantine must have their negative COVID-19 test results, from a trusted testing partner, prior to departure for the state of Hawaii.
-If test results are not available before boarding the final leg of the trip, the traveler must quarantine for 14 days or the length of their stay, whichever is shorter.
-Previously, if the results were not available upon arrival at a Hawaii airport, a traveler simply needed to wait for their negative result to come in before they could be released from quarantine.
-This will no longer be the case beginning November 24th.
+- All travelers wishing to bypass the 10-day mandatory quarantine must have their negative COVID-19 test results, from a trusted testing partner, prior to departure for the state of Hawaii.
+If test results are not available before boarding the final leg of the trip, the traveler must quarantine for 10 days or the length of their stay, whichever is shorter.

 - Travelers (including children who are 5 years or older) will be subject to the pre-test requirement.